redhat-appstudio/infra-deployments/README.md

 The pre-requisities are:
 - You must have `kubectl` and `kustomize` installed.
-- You must have `kubectl` pointing to an existing K8s cluster, that you wish to deploy to.
+- You must have `kubectl` pointing to an existing OpenShift cluster, that you wish to deploy to.

 Steps:
 1) Run `hack/bootstrap-cluster.sh` which will bootstrap Argo CD and setup the Argo CD `Application` CRs for each component.